anty-filidor/knapsack-problem/README.md

 In order to compute results, we prepared a dedicated set of functions ([timer.py](./timer.py)).
-Their responsibility was to measure time of execution of each evaluated method for varying input data, check if result obtained for greedy approach is optimal and visualise experiment on the chat.
+Their responsibility was to measure time of execution of each evaluated method for varying input data, check if result obtained for greedy approach is optimal, and visualise experiment on the chat.

 ## Results and discussion